Prompt Library · 36 prompts

 20 suggestions in three categories (descriptive/conceptual/invented) with an explanation for each.

-I need a name for a [company/product/project/podcast/newsletter].
+I need a name for [company/product/project/podcast/newsletter].\n\nWhat it is:\n- What it does: [describe]

-- Who it's for: [target audience]
+- Who it is for: [target audience]

-- The feel / positioning: [e.g. "premium but accessible", "technical but human", "Nordic and natural"]
+- The feeling / positioning: [e.g., "premium but accessible", "technical but human", "Nordic and natural"]

 What I do NOT want:

-- [e.g. "no .io names", "nothing with 'smart' or 'pro'", "nothing hard to spell"]
+- [e.g., "no .io names", "nothing with 'smart' or 'pro'", "nothing that is hard to spell"]

 Give me 20 name suggestions in three categories:

-1. Descriptive names (tell what it is)
+1. Descriptive names (tells what it is)

 2. Concept names (associative, emotional)

-3. Invented words / portmanteaux (new words)
+3. Invented words / portmanteaus (new words)

 For each name: briefly explain why it works for this.